 Mondays to Fridays: 8:30 am – 5:00 pm

 Closed on Public Holidays

 More information on eLitigation and the CrimsonLogic Service Bureau can be found on their respective websites at eLitigation.sg and CrimsonLogic.com.sg.

 Service is the formal procedure by which you inform another party that they are being sued, or of any court order issued against them.

 After filing your documents, you will need to serve a copy of your OS and SA on the Respondent.
 Service must be done through a process server or by any other means directed by the Court.
-Within eight days from the date your documents are served on the Respondent, you must file an Affidavit of Service.
+Within eight days from the date your documents are served on the Respondent, you must file an Memorandum of Service.

-Within 14 days after being served with your OS and SA, the Respondent, and anyone else against whom orders are sought and who has been served with your OS and SA, may file a Response to your application using the prescribed Form.
+Within 14 days after being served with your OS and SA, the Respondent, and anyone else against whom orders are sought and who has been served with your OS and SA, may file a reply to your application using the prescribed Form.

 Step 2: Pre-Trial Conference (PTC)